 I got to visit the Joutsen down factory, just one hour away from my hometown and I was seriously in awe of how much craftsmanship it takes to make Joutsen products.
 As an engineer, I was impressed to find out that as down is a natural product, the production can never be fully automatized if the quality is a priority.

 So why do Joutsen coats feel even lighter than other down coats?
 Because of their unique production method.
-Some brands use the washed down as it is, but in the Joutsen factory, they wash and sort in detail, the washed down they purchase from their hand-picked partners.
+Some brands use the washed down as it is, but in the Joutsen factory, they wash and sort it again in great detail.
+The down is purchased from hand-picked ethical partners.

-Each down batch is unique because it is a product from nature, so the skillful staff is checking up and finetuning the process to match that batch.
-Finally, the ready-to-use down filling up the Joutsen products, is like the first snow itself.
-Fresh, light and magical.
+Each down batch is unique because it is a natural product, so the skillful staff checks up and finetunes the process to match that batch.
+Finally, the ready-to-use down filling up the Joutsen products is like the first snow itself.
+Fresh, light, and magical.
 I made the gif below to show you the fluffy swirls in the Joutsen factory.

 How timeless is your winter coat?